ConductorOne/baton-okta/README.md

 - Users

 By default, `baton-okta` will sync information for inactive applications.
 You can exclude inactive applications setting the `--sync-inactive-apps` flag to `false`.

-# Baton

-Check out [Baton](https://github.com/conductorone/baton) to learn more about Baton's mission.

 # Contributing, Support and Issues